 Dumetella carolinensis carolinensis

 Status: Common regular spring and fall migrant east and central, uncommon west.
 Common regular breeder east and central, locally rare west.
-Rare casual winter visitor south.
+Rare casual winter visitor south and southeast.

 Documentation: Specimen: UNSM ZM11666, 18 May 1907 Omaha, Douglas Co.